linkedin/data-integration-library/docs/parameters/ms.session.key.field.md

 returns XML or CSV response.
 When SOAP API is instructed to return CSV response, the session key value mostly is included in an HTTP header.

-Session key can be used in following 2 scenarios:
+Session key can be used in the following 2 scenarios:

 - as a session control mechanism over a series of independent requests until the stop condition is met (above)
 - as a session control mechanism over a sequence of dependent requests, with the session key value of first request fed into the next request as input.
-That means the fetched value of session key, from the `ms.session.key.field`, can be fed into parameters of type [session](https://github.com/linkedin/data-integration-library/blob/master/docs/concepts/session-control.md).
+That means the fetched value of session key, from the `ms.session.key.field`, can be fed into variables of type [session](https://github.com/linkedin/data-integration-library/blob/master/docs/concepts/session-control.md).

-Parameters are defined in [ms.parameters](https://github.com/linkedin/data-integration-library/blob/master/docs/parameters/ms.parameters.md).
+Variables are defined in [ms.parameters](https://github.com/linkedin/data-integration-library/blob/master/docs/parameters/ms.parameters.md).
-When a `session` type parameter is defined, it will implicitly add to URL parameters or request bodies if HttpSource is used.
+When a `session` type variable is defined, it will implicitly add to URL parameters or request bodies if HttpSource is used.
-However, for the first HTTP request, because the session parameter should be NULL, it will not be used in the request.
+However, for the first HTTP request, because the session variable has a NULL value, it will not be used in the request.

 ### Examples